shamoon-ahmed/GSheetsMCP/README2.md

 The agent will first use the `google_sheets_query_tool` to get all the products data in the inventory.
 - Agent sees the correct name is "Lavender Body Lotion" and passes it into `search_product_tool` to get all the details of that specific product.
 - Then it uses `prompt_structure_tool` and passes the product details it got from the output of `search_product_tool` and it passes the main query from the user as the user prompt.
-- Now that the agent has the prompt to generate images, it passes that prompt into `generate_images_tool` and generates the promotional poster for Lavender Body Lotion and also a social media caption.
+ - Now that the agent has the prompt to generate images, it passes that prompt into `generate_and_upload_poster_tool` which generates the promotional poster, uploads it to ImageKit CDN, saves metadata to the Neon Postgres `poster_generations` table, and returns the CDN URL along with an AI-generated social media caption.

 ### **🔍 Product Search Tool**